Semi-metric portfolio optimization: a new algorithm reducing simultaneous asset shocks: Simulation study

 \section{Simulation study}

 In this section, we perform two experiments involving simulated time series with specified structural breaks.
 The first experiment illustrates the computation of the similarity between sets of structural breaks, comparing our MJ$_p$ distance with the Hausdorff and Wasserstein metrics.
-The second experiment illustrates the allocation of assets in a sample optimization problem, together with constraints typical of an investment policy statement.
+The primary purpose of this experiment is to illustrate the benefits of our chosen discrepancy measure over alternative and existing metrics.
+Our examples are chosen to exemplify, via a small number of time series, how the properties proven in Section \ref{sec:theoreticalproperties} matter for real data.
+The second experiment illustrates the allocation of assets in a sample optimization problem, together with constraints typical of an investment policy~statement.

-\subsection{Synthetic Data simulation}
+\subsection{Synthetic data simulation}

-First, we simulate a collection of time series $x_1,...,x_n$ from a GARCH model \citep{lamoureux1990persistence} with $m$ structural breaks determined by jumps at the points $\tau_1,...,\tau_m$.
+First, we simulate a collection of time series $x_1,...,x_n$ from a GARCH model \citep{Lamoureux1990} with $m$ structural breaks determined by jumps at the points $\tau_1,...,\tau_m$.
 Each time series $x_i$ follows a Student-$t$ distribution with certain specified mean and variance functions.
 The mean function $\mu_t$ contains an autoregressive AR(1) process and a jump component; the latter is a product of a jump direction and magnitude with Bernoulli and gamma distributions, respectively.
-The variance function $\sigma^2_t$ contains several terms: an order one short term component, a long term persistence component, and a leverage effect component.
+The variance function $\sigma^2_t$ contains several terms: an order one short-term component, a long-term persistence component, and a leverage effect component.
 We display four simulated simulated time series $x_i$ with specified sets of structural breaks $\tau_j$ in Figure \ref{fig:Synthetic_time_series}.